ismet55555/Logging-For-MATLAB/README.md

 | `.log_filename`            | String or Char | <logger_name>.log | File name into which the logs will be saved           |

 ---
-## :clock5: A Note on Performance and Speed
+## :clock5: Notes on Performance and Speed
 - Understand that the speed per log may vary with the following logger settings.
     - *Logging formatting additions* - A logger that only shows the logger name will be very slightly faster than a logger displaying the name, date, time, and/or line number.
     - *Logging to file* - Currently logging to file versus not logging to file will be slower.